mandliors/SpikeEngine/README.md

 # Spike Engine

-Spike engine is a 2D game engine (a framework yet) which provides you with a lot of features.
+Spike engine is a 2D game framework which provides you with a lot of features.

 ## Main features:
 - A fast and convenient 2D rendering API